 Flammability Testing

-Flammability testing determines the propensity for the fabric to ignite and burn.
+Flammability testing in apparel product testing determines the propensity for the fabric to ignite and burn.
 It must pass the flammability requirements set forth.
 Key tests are:

 • Vertical Flammability Test: It defines the flammability behavior of fabric in vertical direction.